Faculty and Staff

 I haven't always been an academic.
 For three years I worked as a police officer in Holland, Michigan, where I served as Community Service Officer and Domestic Dispute Liaison (where I mediated a number of domestic disputes and learned to duck flying pots and pans).

 Although I consider myself a fourth-generation Montanan (my great-grandfather settled here in 1863), I was born and raised nine miles from New York City.
-I have a tthirty year old son who graduated from my alma mater, Hope College, and have adopted rescue springer spaniels.
+I have a thirty three year old son, and a 17 month old grandson, and have adopted rescue springer spaniels.
 I enjoy serving on nonprofit boards and have been on the board of the Missoula Art Museum since 2007, and just completed a three-year stint as president.
-I have recently been appointed to the board of the Jeanette Rankin Foundation, located in Athens, GA.
+I am also incoming chair to board of the Jeanette Rankin Foundation, located in Athens, GA.
 Their mission is to provide scholarships for women over 35 who wish to pursue higher education.
+Since I retired, I have applied my teachings from Communication in Nonprofit Organizations to establish the Partners Hope Foundation, an organization working in tandem with Partners in Home Care to build and sustain an end of life care facility in Missoula.
+I am currently serving as their Executive Director.

 Ph.D., University of Washington